Category:900 TRAFFIC CONTROL

 A. Standard — a statement of required, mandatory, or specifically prohibitive practice regarding a traffic control device.
 All Standard statements are labeled, and the text appears in bold type.
 The verb “shall” is typically used.
 The verbs “should” and “may” are not used in Standard statements.
 Standard statements are sometimes modified by Options.
-Standard statements shall not be modified or compromised based on engineering judgment or engineering study.

 B. Guidance — a statement of recommended, but not mandatory, practice in typical situations, with deviations allowed if engineering judgment or engineering study indicates the deviation to be appropriate.
 All Guidance statements are labeled, and the text appears in unbold type.
 The verb “should” is typically used.
 The verbs “shall” and “may” are not used in Guidance statements.
 Guidance statements are sometimes modified by Options.